 NicoNico Douga - The YouTube of Japan

-Getting to know Nico Nico Douga
+Getting to Know Nico Nico Douga

-Terms used in NicoNico
+Terms Used on NicoNico

 • Shoken (初見) = First time watching a video;